threepointone/partyserver/packages/partysub/README.md

   binding: "PubSub", // the name of the binding
   nodes: /* number of nodes _PER :id_, default 1 */ 100,

-  // The below config doesn't work _yet_, but it's the goal
   locations: {
     // optionally define locations, and weight them
     // the weight determines how many nodes are spun up in that location